Golnaz-spa/Classification/README.md

 ## Dataset

 The script expects a CSV file containing the data for analysis.
-The path to this file is hardcoded as `'E:/file/blocks.csv'`.
+The path to this file is hardcoded as `'blocks.csv'`.
 Ensure you have the dataset at this location or modify the path in the script accordingly.

 ## Features